-- Modification of the definition of an investment: the ownership threshold that triggers an approval requirement for non-EU/EEA investors has been lowered to 25% (and lowered to 10% for investments made in French companies active in strategic sectors by non-EU/EEA investors, where the French target's shares are listed on a regulated market). - All entities and persons in a chain of control are considered as "foreign investors". - The scope of "strategic sectors" has been extended to (i) agricultural products contributing to national food security objectives, (ii) political and general information press services, (iii) quantum technologies, (iv) energy storage and, as of the 27 April, (v) biotechnologies. - A revised timeline applies to the review process. - The information required for filings has been clarified.
+- Modification of the definition of an investment: the ownership threshold that triggers an approval requirement for non-EU/EEA investors has been lowered to 25%. - All entities and persons in a chain of control are considered as a "foreign investor". - The scope of "strategic sectors" has been extended to (i) agricultural products contributing to national food security objectives, (ii) political and general information press services, (iii) quantum technologies, (iv) energy storage and (v) biotechnologies (as of the 27 April for (v)). - A revised timeline applies to the review process. - The information required for filings has been clarified.